Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Nagae, Olivia (From Asobi Asobase).md

 Author: sansrika

-Compatable game version: V0.69

 First appearance: 12/27/2018

 Created in version: V0.29

+### Additional information

+Based on the character from Asobi Asobase.

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Nagae%2C%20Olivia%20(From%20Asobi%20Asobase)%20-%20sansrika%2C%20V0.69.student">Nagae, Olivia (From Asobi Asobase) - sansrika, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Nagae%2C%20Olivia%20(From%20Asobi%20Asobase)%20-%20sansrika.student">Nagae, Olivia (From Asobi Asobase) - sansrika.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---